 - Similar and additional questions and background information surrounding the debates for and against the Electoral College can be found in Bill of Rights Institute: What’s the Deal with the Electoral College?

 - Prior to beginning this activity, show the following two videos to your students.
 These can be found at the links below or on the Bill of Rights Institute: What’s the Deal with the Electoral College?

 - Have an open discussion with your students using the questions above as your guide.
 The discussion should center around the conflict behind the democratic principles of one man one vote and the Framers’ desire to draw passion from reason through a republican system.

 - Continue the debate with students from across the country!
-Direct your students to our Constitution Connection and have them share their opinions with students in classrooms from all across the country.
+Direct your students to our Think the Vote and have them share their opinions with students in classrooms from all across the country.

 https://www.archives.gov/federal-register/electoral-college/about.html http://uselectionatlas.org/INFORMATION/INFORMATION/electcollege_history.php http://time.com/4558510/electoral-college-history-slavery/